Clinics & Services

 All asthma patients are reviewed regularly by the nurse/doctor.

 The Health Visitor is available to advise and support parents with their children’s progress and will regularly review children’s health and development until school age.
-The Health Visiting Team hold a drop-in clinic every third Thursday in Dufftown from 11:00am to 12 noon.
 They are available for advice and it is an opportunity to discuss any childcare or parenting issues and weigh children if required.
 The Health Visitor also visits Tomintoul surgery on the last Wednesday afternoon of each month to see children for developmental reviews and immunisations by appointment.
 Baby immunisations are carried out by the Immunisation Nurse or Health Visitor.
 Pre-school immunisations are given to children between four and five years of age.